Change happens when the pain of staying the same is greater than the pain of change.

-Supervised by Leticia Jimenez LCSW-S
+Leticia Jimenez LCSW-S

 Amanda has her Bachelor’s degree in Psychology from Louisiana State University and her Master’s degree in Social Work from the University of Texas at Arlington.
 She has been a licensed social worker since 2015 and has experience with forensic and clinical assessment and case management in many settings and fields.
 Amanda’s passion for empowering and supporting those in need and her unwavering ethical principle of respecting the worth and dignity of each person have always guided her work.
 Amanda has been involved in adoption work since 2016, including completing home studies for families adopting internationally, domestically, and through foster care, as well as supporting birth parents through the adoption process.
 She has found immense pride in helping to create families through adoption and counseling birth parents through trauma, grief, and loss.
 Amanda also has experience facilitating group therapy with juvenile sex offenders, as well as in intensive psychiatric inpatient and outpatient settings.

 Born and raised in Louisiana, Amanda is an LSU fan and loves cajun food.
 She enjoys watching LSU baseball, being anywhere near water, and spending time with her husband and five children.